38 Florida Native Plants – Identification Guide (With Pictures)

 Wild coffee is a tropical shrub native to Florida.
 It is known for its glossy dark green evergreen leaves and brilliant red berries.
 The attractive ornamental feature of the shrub is its puckered leaves giving the shiny foliage a unique wavy appearance.
 In addition, the shrub has clusters of small whitish tubular flowers followed by shiny edible red berries.

 Wild coffee shrubs are the most widely cultivated of Florida’s native shrubs.
-Ideally suited for the Sunshine State, the shrub thrives in USDA zones 9 to 11 and is tolerant of drought and coastal sea air.
+Ideally suited for Florida, the shrub thrives in USDA zones 9 to 11 and is tolerant of drought and coastal sea air.
 In addition, wild coffee plants are one of the few native Florida shrubs that thrive in the shade.

 Florida Native Plant Identification